p-org/P/README.md

 We built DRONA, a software framework for distributed mobile robotics systems.
 DRONA uses P language for implementing and model-checking the distributed robotics software stack (**[wiki](https://github.com/Drona-Org/Drona/wiki/Drona-Software-Stack)**).
 The C code generated from P compiler can be easily deployed on  Robot Operating System (ROS).
 More details about the DRONA framework and simulation videos are available here:
 **[https://drona-org.github.io/Drona/](https://drona-org.github.io/Drona/)**

-We are working on using the DRONA framework for building real-world drone applications using **[PX4](https://github.com/PX4/Firmware)** and extending DRONA with runtime monitoring capabilities for reliability.
-Details about these extensions will be posted soon.

 Blogs